-Before we begin – in this post, I am spelling ‘Kyiv’ like ‘Kiev’ because that is what people are searching for (and I’d quite like this blog to be found by someone other than my mother!).
-I spell it like ‘Kyiv’ everywhere else, so please don’t come at me with your corrections of my spelling!
+Before we begin – in this post, I am spelling ‘Kyiv’ like ‘Kiev’ because that is what people are searching for on Google.
+I spell it like ‘Kyiv’ everywhere else.

 My love affair with Ukraine has been intense and passionate.
 Ukraine is one of those countries that has never stopped surprising me.
 Every time I think I’ve seen its beauty, or discovered its weirdness, it comes at me with something ten times more strange and spectacular than I could ever have imagined.

 It is this combination of the strange and spectacular that I love about Ukraine so much.
 Bizarre themed restaurants sit alongside stunning Orthodox churches, and the souvenir stands lining the leafy streets sell traditional Ukainian clothing (made in China of course) alongside toilet paper with Vladimir Putin’s face on it.

 These contrasts, these things which should not go together, but somehow always do, are what make Ukraine so special, and so when I visited Kiev for the first time, I made sure to book a Kiev tour so that I was able to discover some more of these quirky contrasts.